phloemandxylem/forum_architecture/README.md

 ## Developer Story:
 Derinkuyu was an an exercise in database migration, indices, Active Record associations, and scope.
-Stand-alone migration specifically being used to scope posts to users.

 ### Run the Application:
 0. clone